 Chemicals in Costumes, Accessories, and Decorations

 Costumes, accessories, and decorations from most major national Halloween retailers contain chemicals and additives that have been linked to health issues such as reproductive concerns, developmental delays, and even cancer.

 PVC, Phthalates, and Dioxins

 In one evaluation of nearly 150 Halloween products, one-third contained PVC (polyvinyl chloride), a known endocrine disruptor.
 Additionally, PVC fabric is frequently treated with chemicals known as phthalates.
-Children are susceptible to the ill-effects of phthalates which include premature puberty, birth defects, liver problems, and testicular cancer later in life.
+Children are susceptible to the ill-effects of phthalates which include premature puberty, birth defects, liver concerns, and testicular cancer later in life.
 PVC products also contain dioxins, chemicals that are known carcinogens that also cause reproductive issues and learning delays.

 Lead is another toxin that often contaminates cheap foreign goods, especially Chinese imports, including food and children’s toys.
 It shouldn’t be a surprise that lead’s insidious reach extends to Halloween products.
 In 2012, the U.S. federal government seized over 1,400 Halloween costumes of Chinese origin due to lead levels that were 10 times higher than the allowed maximum.
 Many lead-contaminated costumes or props have a piece or two that will, at some point, find its way into a child’s mouth.
 The seized items included pirate costumes that had an eye patch that contained over 40 times the legal maximum limit for lead.